squeek502/watchedoverlay/README.md

 ## Building

-Note: Last tested with Zig 0.10.0.
-Pull requests that fix the build for latest master version of Zig are always welcome, though.
+Note: Last tested with Zig `0.11.0-dev.885+698ff988f`.
+Pull requests that fix the build for latest master version of Zig are always welcome.

 1. Clone this repository and its submodules (`git clone --recursive` to get submodules)
 2. `zig build dist`